 Visitors with limited mobility and wheelchair users

-To avoid the uneven cobblestones through the main gate we have an alternative entrance by our Dockyard Café Bar.
+To avoid the uneven cobblestones through the main gate we have an alternative entrance by the Harbourside Kitchen.

 As some cabins are too narrow for standard wheelchairs we have special wheelchairs available for visitors to use free of charge.